 It is against the law for proof to be asked for before service animals enter a public accommodation, but landlords can ask for proof that you need your ESA.
 Even though individuals can not be turned away from housing because of their assistance animal, they do have to provide proof of the disability that requires the animal and proof that the animal has been registered as such.

 Providing proof before renting allows for all parties involved to be protected.
 Having this proof on file makes sure that landlords cannot require you to produce a pet deposit or deny you residency at a location that doesn’t allow pets.
 “No pets allowed” doesn’t apply to assistance animals, which are service animals and emotional support animals.

 Emotional support animals provide an important service to individuals that might need a little extra support and comfort to get through their day.
 These emotional support animals allow them to live a better quality of life and to feel less stressed.
 To some, their emotional support animals are just as important as a service animal.

 Why You Should Register Your Animal With USSA

 USSA makes registering your emotional support animal, or service animal, very easy.
 It is as simple as answer a few questions and receive your proof.
-They also provide a quick place to receive a doctors note for traveling with your emotional support animal.
-Some places will require a doctors note, and it is important to know this beforehand.
+They also provide a quick place to receive a doctor’s note.
+Some places will require a doctor’s note, and it is important to know this beforehand.